 At Perkiomen School since 2010

-The Learning Center is run by Tara McFalls and provides services for students with learning differences.
+The Learning Center is run by Director of Learning Tara McFalls, M.Ed. and provides services for students with learning differences.
 The Learning Center is a major academic subject that meets four times a week for a full class period and class size is limited to four or five students.
 Each student's class is designed to improve certain areas through coping skills and remediation.

 At Perkiomen School since 2017